gcna-exam/adjforms/README.md

 # adjforms
 creating and parsing adjudication forms for the recording stage of the GCNA exam
+***NB : current files assume old numerical grading system***

 ***
 ### create_adjforms.py